$\alpha$-Rank-Collections: Analyzing Expected Strategic Behavior with Uncertain Utilities: alpha -Rank-Collections

 For both methods, one needs to evaluate the limiting $\alpha$-Rank distribution for a given type, which demands to determine $\alpha_{u(\cdot, v)}^{\text{pre}}$ for a given $v \in \mathcal{V}$ in a first step.
 However, often the types $\mathcal{V}$ are relatively close together, so that it suffices to determine only a few different $\alpha_{u(\cdot, v)}^{\text{pre}}$ for certain areas in $\mathcal{V}$.
 Consequently, this all boils down to the computational cost of determining a single $\alpha$-Rank distribution.

 $\alpha$-Rank is efficient in the sense that it finds the stationary distribution for a given game dynamics in polynomial time, i.e., it is pseudo-polynomial.
-Table \ref{tab:eval-runtime-alpha-rank} reports the runtime for random instances of different sizes.
-The final row corresponds to the size of our empirical experiments presented in Section \ref{subsec:matching-experiments}, with joint strategy space of size $7776$ it takes about $6.5$ minutes to calculate a single $\alpha$-Rank distribution.
+Table~\ref{tab:eval-runtime-alpha-rank} reports the runtime for random instances of different sizes.
+The final row corresponds to the size of our empirical experiments presented in Section~\ref{subsec:matching-experiments}, with joint strategy space of size $7776$ it takes about $6.5$ minutes to calculate a single $\alpha$-Rank distribution.
 However, note that this can be parallelized easily so that this can be distributed on multiple machines.

-Nonetheless, the game graph itself grows exponentially in the number of agents and strategies, so that the originally proposed computation of $\alpha$-Rank only works for relatively small settings.
-In a recent work, \citet{yangAlphaAlphaRank2020} addresses this problem, by stochastically approximating $\alpha$-Rank with a double oracle mechanism so that the game graph's transition matrix does not need to be stored in memory.
-We see the exploration of larger settings as valuable direction for future work, but as perpendicular to the conceptual introduction of $\alpha$-Rank-collections.
+Nonetheless, the game graph itself grows exponentially with the number of agents and strategies, meaning that the originally proposed computation of $\alpha$-Rank is only feasible for relatively small settings.
+Furthermore, \citet{yangAlphaAlphaRank2020} conjecture that determining the top-rank joint strategy profile in $\alpha$-Rank is NP-hard.
+Given that our method necessitates computing multiple $\alpha$-Rank distributions, this potential computational complexity would also apply to ascertaining precise $\alpha$-Rank-Collections.
+However, since $\alpha$-Rank-Collections account for the entire $\alpha$-Rank distributions rather than solely the top-rank and represent an expectation over the prior distribution, our approach still offers valuable insights with approximate results. \citet{yangAlphaAlphaRank2020} introduce an algorithm to efficiently approximate the $\alpha$-Rank distribution using a double oracle mechanism, thereby eliminating the need to store the game graph's transition matrix in memory.
+Exploring larger settings and the computational complexity of approximation methods remains a promising direction for future research, albeit orthogonal to the conceptual introduction of $\alpha$-Rank-Collections.